 Charges may also be imposed for loss, damage or destruction of school apparatus, equipment, musical instruments, library materials, textbooks and for damage to school buildings or property.
 Students using school property and equipment can be fined for excessive wear and abuse of the property and equipment.

-Fees may be waived in situations where there is financial hardship.
+Fees may be waived in situations where there is financial hardship, as determined by participation in the Free and Reduced-price Meal Program.